FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/power_distr/power-distr.rst

 The recurring theme in most discussions of COTS USB Battery Packs is safety.
-The United States Transportation Safety Administration (TSA) has strict limitations on COTS USB Battery Packs on-board planes, and *FIRST* Tech Challenge has adopted the capacity limit restriction. **Batteries are limited to 100 Watt-Hours (Wh) or less**.
+The United States Transportation Safety Administration (TSA) has strict limitations on COTS USB Battery Packs aboard aircraft, and *FIRST* Tech Challenge has adopted the capacity limit restriction. **Batteries are limited to 100 Watt-Hours (Wh) or less**.